Ali Imran: Description and personal life

 In the books, Ali Imran has frequently been described as young, good looking and having a strong, athletic body, but also with a perpetual demeanor of foolishness showing constantly on his face.
 Sometimes, the words "gorgeous moron" have been used to state his presence.
 He also dresses in an eccentric manner, referred to by Ibn-e-Safi as his "technicolor" outfit.
 For example, Imran may wear a pink coat, with a light green shirt, a yellow necktie, white pants, and a purple flat hat with a red rose in it.
 However, at times when the need arises, he wears proper and expensive suits.
 Imran's foolish acts have often described by Ibn-e-Safi to be his second nature and completely without any fabrication.
-In Imran's own words, he is a "fool of 1st degree" in times of peace.
+In Imran's own words, he is a "fool of 1st degree(اول درجے کا احمق)" in times of peace.

 Imran lives in a modest flat that he obtained through Captain Fayyaz.
 However, in later books, Mr. Rahman referred to that flat as his own property.

 Imran's household staff include his cook, Sulaiman, and Joseph Mugonda, Imran's black bodyguard.
 In later novels, Sulaiman marries a girl named Gul-Rukh and they both live with Imran.